-Eczema
+• Eczema

-Atopic eczema is an inflammatory skin condition often associated with asthma and allergic rhinitis.
-Probiotics have been shown to reduce the risk of developing eczema in infants when consumed by women in the last trimester of the pregnancy, when used by breastfeeding mother and when given to infants.
+Atopic dermatitis (eczema) is an inflammatory skin condition often associated with asthma and allergic rhinitis.
+Based on two meta-analysis and systemic reviews (see here and here), probiotics have been shown to reduce the risk of developing eczema in infants when consumed by women in the last trimester of the pregnancy, when used by breastfeeding mother and when given to infants.
 Based on these promising and positive results, the World Allergy Organization (WAO) recommended (1) using probiotics in pregnant women at high risk for having an allergic child; (2) using probiotics in women who breastfeed infants at high risk of developing allergy; and (3) using probiotics in infants at high risk of developing allergy.
 However, it remains unclear which probiotic strains should be used.
-Clearly more studies need to be conducted because existing data, although promising and positive, constitute a low evidence level due to a high risk of bias and inconsistency.
+More studies need to be conducted because existing data, although promising and positive, constitute a low evidence level due to a high risk of bias and inconsistency.
 Nevertheless, the limited data were sufficiently convincing for a recommendation to be made by WAO.